-The most planned and robust recruitment processes can turn sour, damaging your employer brand and reputation if an unsuccessful candidate is left feeling alienated rather engaged and professionally respected.
-A disaffected candidate is more likely to inform their peer group, network, colleagues and social circle of their poor experience and why no-one should work for the company.
+The most planned and robust recruitment processes can turn sour, damaging your employer brand and reputation if an unsuccessful candidate is left feeling alienated rather than engaged and professionally respected.
+A disaffected candidate is more likely to inform their peer group, network, colleagues and social circle of their poor experience.
 This may be communicated not only verbally but also over social media platforms, widening the audience.
 This negative message in the candidate market is all the more damaging when recruiting for senior, board or specialist roles within a defined sector.

 Here are some key points for interview feedback:

 1. Recruitment process.
 Define and implement clear criteria on how you will assess and record every candidate throughout the recruitment process including testing, interviews and presentations.

 2. Timelines.
 Aim to have, and explain your timeline for interviews, decisions and feedback and the format of this (email/phone).
 This will help manage candidate expectations, so you have control.